Stand up for the facts!

 If Your Time is short

-Democratic Gov. Tony Evers did give Planned Parenthood in Wisconsin $2.4 million in COVID relief money.
-Of that, $1.4 million was split between individual clinics and about $1 million was given to the broader statewide organization.
+Democratic Gov. Tony Evers did give Planned Parenthood in Wisconsin $2.4 million in COVID-19 relief money.
+Of that, $1.4 million was divided among individual clinics and about $1 million was given to the broader statewide organization.

-But those funds aren’t being used to fund abortions.
+But that money isn’t being used to fund abortions.
 Planned Parenthood of Wisconsin’s three clinics that do provide abortion services — one in Madison, one in Milwaukee and one in Sheboygan — weren’t included on the list of individual clinic grants.

 The grant to Planned Parenthood of Wisconsin is aimed at reducing health inequities that have been exacerbated by the pandemic, not to pay for abortions, a leader within the organization said.